DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_4.md

 We aren't ready to build the next step of our pipeline yet, but we can still create another rule to resolve our wildcards.
 We could create a new rule with any name just like above, and run our pipeline by calling that named rule (in the example above, that would be `snakemake --cores 1 whatever_we_want_to_do_next`).

 However, it is generally considered a good Snakemake practice to collect your final outputs in a `rule all`.
-The naming of this rule does not make any difference, but this is a standard convetion that is recommended by the source documentation.
+The naming of this rule does not make any difference, but this is a standard convention that is recommended by the source documentation.

 The `rule all` is typically defined at the top of your Snakefile.
 The reason for placing it at the top of your Snakefile is that if no target rule is specified in the command line, Snakemake will use the first rule of the Snakefile as the target.
 This means that we could just run `snakemake --cores 1`, and Snakemake would use the first rule as your target.